cksystemsteaching/selfie/README.md

 ./selfie: compare: sltu: 1(0.79%)
 ./selfie: control: beq: 5(3.96%), jal: 5(3.96%), jalr: 7(5.55%)
 ./selfie: system:  ecall: 8(6.34%)
-./selfie: 4455 characters of assembly with 126 instructions and 8 bytes of data written into count.s
+./selfie: 4584 characters of assembly with 126 64-bit RISC-U instructions and 8 bytes of data written into count.s
 ```

 The only instructions missing are the `mul` and `divu` instructions.
 However, they are similar to the `add` and `sub` instructions, and the `remu` instruction, respectively.
 We explain the details below.